mercadona/rele/docs/guides/basics.rst

 Message attributes
 ------------------

-It might be helpful to access to particular message attributes in your subscriber.
+It might be helpful to access particular message attributes in your subscriber.
 One attribute that _rele_ adds by default is `published_at`.
 To access this attribute you can use `kwargs` keyword.